Halloween: Safety first

 - Choose light-coloured, flame-resistant costumes with reflective strips to help make your children more visible.

 - Avoid costumes that are too long and could cause children to trip.

 - Choose makeup instead of masks or any accessory that could hinder vision.

 - Cross the streets at intersections and crosswalks.

 - Look both ways before crossing the street.

-– Inspect candy at home before eating it and throw away treats with open wrappers
+- Sort candy at home before eating it and throw away treats with open wrappers.

 All road users should be vigilant at all times.

-To promote a safe Halloween for children with allergies, Allergies Québec has, for the past several years, suggested painting a pumpkin teal to show kids that you give out allergy-free candy or non-food treats.
-This helps ensure everyone can have fun at Halloween.
+For a safe Halloween for children with allergies, Allergies Québec has suggested for several years to paint a pumpkin teal to show kids that you give allergy-free candy or non-food treats.
+This is one way for everyone to have fun at Halloween.